-Claim processing will be completed for contracted Providers in accordance with the timeliness provisions set forth in the Provider Agreement with Molina.
-Unless the Provider and Molina or contracted medical group/IPA have agreed in writing to an alternate schedule, Molina will process the Claim for service within 20 days for electronic and 40 days for paper Claims after receipt of Clean Claims.
+Claims processing will be completed for contracted Providers in accordance with the timeliness provisions set forth in the Provider Agreement with Molina.
+Unless the Provider and Molina have agreed in writing to an alternate schedule, Molina will process the Claim for service within 30 days after receipt of Clean Claims.